simp/simp-doc/docs/getting_started_guide/Installing_SIMP_using_r10k.rst

 Agents
 ------

-Other agent will require the ``simp`` class or profile at a minimum.
-Other classes or profiles may be included on top of this baseline for the desired functionality.
-Check the ``simp`` scenario for a full list of classes.
+Agents will require the ``simp`` class at a minimum.
+SIMP ships with 'scenarios', which are essentially pre-bundled groups of modules that profile nodes for various tasks.
+See the :ref:`Classification and Data` documentation for more information.
+Depending on the function of your production environment, and your choice of scenario, you will want to populate Hiera with required parameters.
+See :ref:`Initial_Configuration` for a list of base parameters and their description.

 Running Puppet For The First Time